ljosberinn/xeph-ui/augmentation-log-issues.md

 - `Lava Slag` (id 427729) T31 4pc does not reattribute anything
 - `Earthquake` (id 77478) does not reattribute `Ebon Might`
 - `Flametongue Attack`(id 10444) does not reattribute `Ebon Might`
-- `Restorative Mists` (id 114083) does not reattribute anything
-  - note that 294020 does
 - `Stormblast` (id 390287) does not reattribute anything

 ### The War Within

-- `Ancestral Awakening` (id 382311) does not reattribute anything
+- `Surging Totem` (id 444995) does not seem to contribute to Breath of Eons

 ## Rogue